The Trackside Photographer is focused on the places, people and stories that define the railroad landscape.

 We will be happy to publish a link to your website, flickr, etc along with your article or photo..

-Electronic submissions are preferred and may be submitted by email at email@example.com.
+Electronic submissions are preferred and may be submitted by email to email@example.com

-If the files are very large you may prefer to use Dropbox.
-If so, email for instructions.
-We will also consider prints or slides sent via the U.S. Mail—email for instructions.
+If you have numerous or very large files you may use Dropbox instead of email.
+(It is not necessary for you to have a Dropbox account.)
+Email for instructions.
 However you submit your work, please include an email address where we may reach you.

 People are part of the railroad scene as well, and we would be pleased to publish portraits of railroaders at work, along with their story.